 Concordia University’s primary use of directory information is in writing press releases for students involved in music, drama, athletics or representing Concordia University in other public capacities.

 The University may disclose directory information without the student’s prior written consent.
 Students have the right to establish a confidentiality restriction on the release of their records, including directory information.
 Please note that such withholding requests are binding for all information to all parties other than for educational purposes.
 Students should consider all aspects of a directory exemption prior to filing such a request.
-Request for nondisclosure will be honored by the institution for only one academic year commencing with fall semester; therefore, the exemption form must be filed annually in the Registrar’s Office within the first two weeks of the fall semester.
+Request for nondisclosure will be honored by the institution until a release form is filed by the student in the Registrar’s Office.

 Restrictions to Student Access